maecapozzi/blog/content/blog/parallel-builds-in-lerna/index.md

 ---
 path: "/parallel-builds-in-lerna"
 date: "2019-02-15"
-title: "Don't use the --parallel flag in lerna build scripts"
+title: "Why you should avoid the --parallel flag in lerna build scripts"
 ---

 When you're configuring a monorepo with lerna, you might consider writing your build scripts like this: